 The optimizer creates optimized query execution plans for all the queries in the stored procedure.

 The In-Memory OLTP compiler takes the processing flow with the embedded optimized query plans and generates a DLL that contains the machine code for executing the stored procedure.

 Invocation of a natively compiled stored procedure translates to calling a function in the DLL.

 Invocation of a natively compiled stored procedure is described as follows:

 The parser extracts the name and stored procedure parameters.

 If the statement was prepared, for example using sp_prep_exec, the parser does not need to extract the procedure name and parameters at execution time.

 The In-Memory OLTP runtime locates the DLL entry point for the stored procedure.

-The DLL executes the procedure logic and returns the results to the client.
+The machine code in the DLL is executed and the results of are returned to the client.

 Interpreted Transact-SQL stored procedures are compiled at first execution, in contrast to natively compiled stored procedures, which are compiled at create time.
 When interpreted stored procedures are compiled at invocation, the values of the parameters supplied for this invocation are used by the optimizer when generating the execution plan.
 This use of parameters during compilation is called parameter sniffing.